A Blueprint for Small Business Lending

 Introduction

 WSFS Bank of today is one of the leading community banks in commercial lending, but that wasn’t always the case.
 Spotting an opportunity in the market due to a wave of M&A, the Bank hired a group of successful Commercial Lenders and in 2002 hired Glenn Kocher as Chief Credit Officer.
 The Commercial team was made up of strong contributors who grew the commercial market share to 34% and helped grow bank assets by over three times.
-Not satisfied with a successful “first career,” Glenn decided to take on another challenge in leading the bank’s retail lending department, including small business lending.
+Not satisfied with a successful “first career,” Glenn decided to take on another challenge in leading the bank’s retail lending department, including small business lending

 We enjoyed learning about Glenn’s passionate approach to supporting small businesses.
 His experience can serve as a playbook for executives looking to grow a small business banking unit.